maxvipon/autocomplt/README.md

 After running the codes here, the autocomplete list will appear to give the hints for users.

 ## Configuration and styles

-The &lt;input&gt; element which is enabled with the autocomplete feature would carrys one property named "autoComplt".
-Use that property's input.autoComplt.config method to config the autocomplete features and input.autoComplt.setStyles to change the UI styles.
-There are more public APIs for use, please refer to the autoComplt.js.
+The `<input>` element which is enabled with the autocomplete feature would carrys one property named "autocomplt".
+Use that property's input.autocomplt.config method to config the autocomplete features and input.autocomplt.setStyles to change the UI styles.
+There are more public APIs for use, please refer to the autocomplt.js.